 DEI (Diversity, Equity, and Inclusion) has become quite a buzzword in the world and for good reason.
 It’s not only great for society but it’s great for business.
 Unfortunately, most companies that have increased diversity and inclusion efforts within their organizations aren’t seeing the “cultural” changes they had hoped for.
-Most well intentioned executives overlook a critical aspect to the DEI movement.
+Most well-intentioned executives overlook a critical aspect of the DEI movement.
 Being diversity sensitive is not enough.
 Companies must also be culturally competent.

 For example, In 2015, Salesforce’s CEO, Marc Benioff was hailed as a trailblazer in social change when he took action to close the pay equity gap between men and women at his company.
 Initially, it was $3 million dollars.
 Later, it increased to $8.7 million to also address the differences in pay based on race, and ethnicity.
 Shortly thereafter, in 2016, Benioff was again touted as a leader in social change after hiring Tony Prophet, as his chief equality and recruiting officer to ensure a diversified workforce.

 With these bold efforts, greatness was expected from Salesforce but in November 2020, the Salesforce Executives were met with scrutiny in a Business Insider article for not showing progress.
 In four years, the company’s diversity numbers had barely budged.